shivannis/xandr-docs-public/xandr-docs/articles/bidders/the-big-picture.md

 ---
-title: Auction overview
+title: Bidder - Auction Overview
 description: Learn about impression bus in this page.
 ms.date: 11/28/2023
 ---

-# Auction overview
+# Bidder - Auction overview

+This section provides a general overview of Xandr, from Xandr's tags to post-auction reports.

 ## Impression bus and tags